- Windows 7's end of life was extended to 2023 already, but now the EOL is truly upon us.

 - Download and install a durable antivirus on your PC.
-Since, you are officially unprotected by Microsoft, ensure you go for a reliable (tested and trusted) AV software.
+Since you are officially unprotected by Microsoft, ensure you go for reliable (tested and trusted) AV software.

 - Download and install GWX Control Panel, to further reinforce your system against unsolicited upgrades/updates.

-- Back up your PC regularly; you can back it up once in a week or three times in a month.
-This is to facilitate recovery, if and when required.
+- Back up your PC regularly; you can back it up once or thrice a month.
+This is to facilitate recovery if and when required.

 - Stay informed about any new update/upgrade, and always custom-install any update you need.

-Virtual machine allows you to imitate an OS on another operating system.
+Virtual machines allow you to imitate an OS on another operating system.
 Hence, you can easily use this trick to bypass the impending Windows 7 EOL come January 2020.

-There are numerous virtual machine software out there; however, only a handful of them are durable.
+There are numerous virtual machine programs out there; however, only a handful of them are durable.
 So, ensure you download and install a reliable one on your computer.

 To continue enjoying Windows 7 after the EOL, follow the steps below:

-- Install a virtual machine software on your computer
+- Install a virtual machine program on your computer

 - Install a new upgrade or a completely different OS